Treode/treode.github.io/managing-peers.md

 redirect_from: /store/managing-peers.html
 ---

-TreodeDB allows you to control the placement of a shard&#700;s replicas.
-The database locates replicas by hashing the table ID and row key onto an array of shards, and each shard lists the peers that host a copy of the shard&#700;s data.
+TreodeDB allows you to control the placement of a shard's replicas.
+The database locates replicas by hashing the table ID and row key onto an array of shards, and each shard lists the peers that host a copy of the shard's data.
 We use the term *peer* to designate a JVM process that is running a TreodeDB server.
 Each one is usually but not necessarily hosted on its own machine.
 We may casually call them servers, hosts or machines.

 ![Atlas][atlas]

 There are four shards in this example atlas, and there are six peers in the cell.
 We have arranged it so that each peer appears in two shards, and no pair appears into two shards, but you need not do it that way.
 You have considerable freedom as there are only a few constraints: the number of shards must be a power of two, the number of distinct peers in each shard must be odd, and all peers must be able to connect to each other.
 There are no other constraints.
 You may list a peer in any number of shards; one peer may appear with another peer in multiple shards or not; two peers may or may not run on the same machine, rack, bay, colo or datacenter; peers may have different processors, memory, disk and network speed; and so on.

 You will face performance and reliability tradeoffs when laying out shards.
 For example, locating replicas on one rack will speed response time but put all replicas at risk of loosing power or network together.
 You will face tradeoffs when growing your cluster.
 For example, you may want to rebalance replicas after adding each machine, or you may want to delay rebalancing them until you have added a whole rack.
-You already have enough constraints to juggle when managing large clusters, so TreodeDB&#700;s atlas is flexible.
+You already have enough constraints to juggle when managing large clusters, so TreodeDB's atlas is flexible.

 ## Hailing Existing Servers